kubeflow/katib/pkg/ui/v1alpha3/README.md

 This is the source code for the Katib UI.
 Current version of Katib UI is v1alpha3.
 On the official Kubeflow website [here](https://www.kubeflow.org/docs/components/hyperparameter-tuning/experiment/#running-the-experiment-from-the-katib-ui) you can find information how to use Katib UI.
 We are using [React](https://reactjs.org/) framework to create frontend and Go as a backend.

-We are using [Material UI](https://material-ui.com/) to design Frontend.
-Please, mostly use Material UI components to implement new Katib UI features.
+We are using [Material UI](https://material-ui.com/) to design frontend.
+Try to use Material UI components to implement new Katib UI features.

 ## Folder structure